jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-09-07-geprc-cinepro-4k-cinewhoop-review/index.md

 We are finally ready to go fly and here's how the maiden flight turned out.
 This is the 4K 30fps flight footage.
 Unfortunately, that flight ended up with a failsafe about less than a hundred meters to my 8 o'clock.
 I'm not sure what was that about, but the GEPRC records black box data in built-in on-board flash memory and I will investigate this further.

 <div style="text-align: center">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/rpRIFKZXyGQ?list=PLt8_2AobQjAeWqgpphjAtnjsbxNO32tOs&index=0&rel=0" frameBorder="0" allowFullScreen title="GEPRC CinePro maiden flight failsafe"></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/rpRIFKZXyGQ?list=PLt8_2AobQjAeWqgpphjAtnjsbxNO32tOs&index=0&rel=0" frameBorder="0" allowFullScreen title="GEPRC CinePro maiden flight failsafe" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 I enjoyed flying the CinePro a lot.
 It was very different than most other quads I had flown to date.
 I love 5-inch drones and zippy micro quads with brushless motors.
 But the [GEPRC CinePro][1] is surely different and that's ok because it has a completely different purpose.